Blitz (newspaper): Reputation

 Blitz has been described as featuring "sensational accounts of national and international skulduggery" and a "spunky tabloid’s loud and screaming captions and telling photographs".
 Part of its "self-representation as a radical, people's paper was its tabloid form" and this weekly newsmagazine "revelled in its self-proclaimed role as a racket-buster, exposing truths concealed by the powerful."
 Blitz called itself Asia’s foremost news magazine.
 It is seen as having had a "brash tone... set to orchestrate a relentlessly nationalist line strongly inflected by leftist themes."

 Blitz has also been described as "[a]n unapologetic supporter of Nehru, it vigorously championed secularism, supported socialism and planning, denounced capitalism, and poured scorn on right wing and communal politicians."
 It supported "leftist internationalism... lauded Afro-Asian solidarity against the capitalist West – the Egyptian President Nasser was its hero – and it loudly and regularly unveiled dark, CIA plots against India and Third World leaders."
-It was seen as indulging inm "muckraking, over-the top stories calculated to provoke and enrage.
+It was seen as indulging in "muckraking, over-the top stories calculated to provoke and enrage.
 It thrived on controversy, and Karanjia was frequently embroiled in defamation suits".